-Here are the names of a few such organizations that have contributed greatly to the development and welfare of Indian rural sector –
+Here are the names of a few such organizations that have contributed greatly to the development and welfare of the Indian rural sector:

 The Government of India formed a statutory body, the Khadi and Village Industries Commission, under the Parliament Act, in 1956.
 Under the Ministry of Micro, Small and Medium Enterprises, this apex organization seeks to promote, plan, organize, assist, and facilitate the development and establishment of village and khadi industries in the rural locations in coordination with other organizations involved in rural development wherever required.

-The Commission aims to fulfill three objectives by monitoring and implementing various programmes and schemes.
+The Commission aims to fulfil three objectives by monitoring and implementing various programmes and schemes.
 The objectives are –

 Headquartered in Thrissur and operative in 13 other sub-centres including Gurgaon and Kerala, the organization strives to change the economic and social status of the poor by providing eco-friendly, low-cost housing technology using transparent, gender-sensitive, and participatory procedures.